 by Texas Homesteader ~

-On a typical year for us in zone 8, July is where things begin to grind to a halt.
+My garden was very slow to get started this year.
+Our spring was very wet, cool and cloudy.
+But in a typical year for us in zone 8, July is where things begin to grind to a halt.
 It’s so hot & dry that even if you’re able to keep everything watered it’s hard to get plants to set fruit.
-So I’m going to enjoy the harvests that are going on right now.
+So we’ll see how it goes.
+So far:

 Other Garden Areas

-On the other side of the onion patch is this square where I planted my 3-Sisters Garden.
+Across from my onion patch is this square where I planted my 3-Sisters Garden.
 I used Kandy Korn & black-eyed pea seed from my sweet friend’s father’s veggie seeds and heirloom pumpkin too.
-I’ve also planted peanuts here and allowed the same volunteer vines such as the ones across the aisle in the onion bed to flourish in this location as well.
-They’ve really taken hold here too.
-Wowser, there will be no cantaloupe drought in the Taylor Household.
-I’ll have plenty to share!

 Some of the sunflowers have slightly smaller but still seed-bearing heads.
 But these… These sunflowers are currently about 12-feet tall and are peppered with regular-sized bright yellow blooms.
 The honeybees, bumblebees and butterflies are delirious with excitement over them.
 I can’t help but to smile each day as I pass by them.
 Beautiful!